jsqu99/spree_flexi_variants/README.md

 This is the rails 3.1-compatible version.
 It is bleeding edge, but there are no known issues at this point.

+I'm excited to announce that I'm working feverishly on a complete rewrite (currently in the v2 branch (and highly pre-alpha), if you are curious).

+After using this extension in a few projects, I discovered some areas for improvement.

+The goal with the next version is to:

+* Allow the extension to play nicely with all other extensions.

+The current version does major surgery on (and changes the parameters of) Order#add_variant.
+This interferes with some other extensions.
+Version 2  will be far less intrusive on the existing spree models

+* Keep the notion of a *variant*.

+The current version does not allow you to later look up the variant and be able to reconstruct its state.
+This is all at the LineItem level now.

+* Allow more advanced pricing (dependent options, etc.)

+* Allow skus to be computed based on the selected options

+* Less cumbersome traversing of the object graph.

+* Better image customization support

+* Fewer new models!

 SpreeFlexiVariants
 ==================